alexveliz0898/ccnyacm.github.io/README.md

 # ccnyacm.github.io

-Official website of City College of New York's ACM Club
+Official website of City College of New York's ACM Club.